kanehara/patdoc/README.md

 File uploads are stored on the local computer in `/tmp/patdoc/patient/:patientId/medicalRecord/:fileId`.
 Where `:patientId` is the patient's ID and `:fileId` is a UUID for the medical record file.
-Ideally, files would eventually be stored in Mongo with GridFs.
+Ideally, files would eventually either be stored in Mongo with GridFs and streamed to the user or stored on a server.

 ***NOTE: Links to local files do not open due to a security block by browsers, they can be opened by copying link and manually opening in new page***